DebugBundle

 Member Management

-Manage team access and invitations without leaving the agent session.
+Manage project access and invitations without leaving the agent session.

-2. invite_member → Invite a new team member by email and role
+2. invite_project_member → Invite a collaborator by email and role

-4. cancel_member_invite → Revoke an invitation if needed
+4. cancel_project_member_invite → Revoke an invitation if needed

-6. remove_member → Remove a member who has left the team
+6. remove_project_member → Remove a collaborator from the project

 Billing Management

-1. get_billing_summary → View plan, capacity usage, and scheduled changes
+1. get_billing_summary → View plan, billing state, trial state, and capacity usage

 Combining Patterns